 Answer: The AFM doesn't have data on order type available for each trading venue.
 Yet the AFM realizes that order types can play a role in determining quality of execution.
 For example: a buy-transaction (entered via a "market order") on the relevant market (which is matched to best offer of e.a.
 "10.72") might be compared to transactions executed via limit orders occurring on other trading venues ("10.70").

 Strictly speaking, this first transaction shouldn't be qualified as having "Worse Execution".
 However, according to the same reasoning, there will also be cases in which the transaction is qualified as "Better Execution", even though this isn't the case.

-By taking a sufficiently large number of data-points, these two "errors" should cancel each other, resulting in percentages that are an accurate reflection of the actual quality of execution on the relevant market.
+By including a sufficiently large number of datapoints, we assume the overall results are - despite errors in individual cases - a reasonably good reflection of the actual quality of execution on the relevant trading venue.